ramen-dev/ramen-api-docs/source/includes/v2/_installation.md

 Wait a couple minutes, and then head over to your application and navigate to a page where Eager is loaded.
-After refreshing the page a few times, refresh this page and you should see that RamenJS is receiving data.
+After refreshing the page a few times, refresh your _Getting Started_ page and you should see that RamenJS is sending data to Ramen.

 ### Learn More About Eager.io